replica455/Watchdog-RTL-to-GDSII-Flow/README.md

 Now after the Migrate , DRC, LVS, GDS stage we will get final outcome as design layout.

-# The final Layout on Magic View is given as -
+# The Watchdog Chip Layout on Magic View
  ![final output](https://user-images.githubusercontent.com/55652905/176011860-88318696-d80b-41c3-809d-d5b9937fbda1.JPG)

 After all stages completed successfully, we have achieved the GDSII file which can be send to foundry.